AbdulrahmanIsmael/shippr-ecommerce/README.md

 # shippr_ecommerce-store

 Shippr e-commerce website is a dynamic platform for buying and selling a wide range of goods over the internet.
-It provides users with a seamless and highly secure payment processing system, ensuring that all transactions are handled with the utmost accuracy and safety.

 ## Features